secintegrator/SecureScan---Docker-and-K8/README.md

 *Add the Security Scan Script (scan.sh)*

-**Step 1 : Create a file called scan.sh in your project root** Open your terminal or code editor\
+**Step 1 : Create a file called scan.sh in your project root** Open your terminal or code editor
 Create a file named scan.sh

-Run this command in your terminal (in the project root): chmod +x scan.sh
+Run below command in your terminal (in the project root): chmod +x scan.sh

 Step 2: Add the GitHub Actions Workflow